 Does the exhibition successfully show how TOK manifests in the world around us?
-Excellent Good Satisfactory Basic Rudimentary 0 9-10 7-8 5-6 3-4 1-2 U The exhibition The exhibition The exhibition The exhibition The exhibition The exhibition clearly identifies identifies three identifies three identifies three presents three does not reach three objects objects and objects, objects, although objects, but the the standard and their their real-world although the the real-world real-world described by specific real-world contexts.
-Links real-world contexts of the contexts of the other levels contexts. between each contexts of objects may be these objects or does not use Links between of the three these objects implied rather are not stated, one of the IA each of the objects and the may be vaguely than explicitly or the images prompts three objects selected IA or imprecisely stated.
-Basic links presented may provided. and the prompt are stated.
-There is between the be highly selected IA explained, some objects and the generic images prompt are although this explanation of selected IA of types of clearly made explanation the links prompt are object rather and well-explained. may lack between the made, but the than of specific There is a strong precision and three objects explanation of real-world justification of clarity in parts. and the these links is objects.
-Links the particular There is a selected IA unconvincing between the contribution justification of prompt. and/or objects and the that each the contribution There is some unfocused. selected IA individual that each justification for There is a prompt are object makes to individual the inclusion of superficial made, but these the exhibition. object makes to each object in justification for are minimal, All, or nearly all, the exhibition. the exhibition. the inclusion of tenuous, or it is of the points are Many of the Some of the each object in not clear what well-supported points are points are the exhibition. the student is by appropriate supported by supported by Reasons for the trying to evidence and appropriate evidence and inclusion of the convey. explicit evidence and references to objects are There is very references to references to the selected IA offered, but little the selected IA the selected IA prompt. these are not justification prompt. prompt. supported by offered for the appropriate inclusion of evidence and/or each object in lack relevance to the exhibition. the selected IA The prompt.
-There commentary on may be the objects is significant highly repetition across descriptive or the justifications consists only of of the different unsupported Dessible de objects. assertions.
-Convincina Foourod 1 aracteristics Inoffortive Convincing Focused Adequate Simplistic Ineffective Lucid Relevant Competent Limited Descriptive Precise Coherent Acceptable Underdeveloped Incoherent
+Excellent Good Satisfactory Basic Rudimenta 0 9-10 7-8 5-6 3-4 1-2 0 The exhibition The exhibition The exhibition The exhibition The exhibition The exhibition clearly identifies identifies three identifies three identifies three presents three does not reach three objects objects and objects, although objects, although objects, but the the standard and their their real-world the real-world the real-world real-world contexts described by specific real-world contexts.
+Links contexts of these contexts of the of these objects the other levels contexts. between each objects may be objects may be are not stated, or does not use Links between of the three vaguely or implied rather or the images one of the IA each of the objects and the imprecisely than explicitly presented may prompts three objects selected IA prompt stated.
+There is stated.
+Basic links be highly generic provided. and the selected IA are explained, some explanation between the images of types of prompt are although this of the links objects and the object rather clearly made explanation between the three selected IA than of specific and well-explained. may lack precision objects and the prompt are real-world objects.
+There is a strong and clarity in parts. selected IA prompt. made, but the Links between the justification of There is a There is some explanation of objects and the the particular justification of justification for these links is selected IA prompt contribution the contribution the inclusion of unconvincing are made, but that each that each each object in and/or unfocused. these are minimal, individual individual the exhibition.
+There is a tenuous, or it is object makes to object makes to Some of the points superficial not clear what the exhibition. the exhibition. are supported by justification for the student is All, or nearly all, Many of the evidence and the inclusion of trying to convey. of the points are points are references to each object in the There is very little well-supported supported by the selected IA exhibition.
+Reasons iustification by appropriate appropriate prompt. for the inclusion of offered for the evidence and evidence and p. cp. the objects are inclusion of explicit references to offered, but these each object in references to the selected IA are not supported the exhibition. the selected IA prompt. by appropriate The commentary prompt. p.
+0pt. evidence and/or on the objects is p.
+0pt. lack relevance to highly descriptive the selected IA or consists only of prompt.
+There unsupported may be significant assertions. repetition across assertions. the justifications of the different objects.
+Possible ch aracteristics l l Convincing Focused Adequate Simplistic Ineffective Lucid Relevant Competent Limited Descriptive COMPETERIT